DHTMLX/docs-kanban/docs/api/methods/js_kanban_redo_method.md

 ### Description

-@short: Makes one step forward in the Kanban history
+@short: Repeats the action that was reverted by the undo action

 :::info
 The `redo()` method works with the [`history: true`](api/config/js_kanban_history_config.md) config only!